-(Please note due to cold weather we stay at a local guesthouse near the Wall from before the end of April and after September).
+(Due to cold weather we stay at a local guesthouse near the Wall on departures at the end of April and after September).

 Overnight: Camping on Great Wall

 The Great Wall - Beijing.
 We wake early on day 2 in order to watch the sunrise over the Great Wall.
 There is a strong possibility this will be the highlight of your trip!
 Take in your surroundings and appreciate the early morning silence.